 Unchanged part is omitted

 - Resource reservation – 1 bit as defined in x.x of [3].
-This field is only present if higher layer parameter valid-subframe-config-DL or slot-reserved-resource-config-DL is configured and the CRC of the DCI is scrambled by C-RNTI (except during random access).
+This field is only present if higher layer parameter dl-NR-ResourceReservationConfig-r16 is configured and the CRC of the DCI is scrambled by C-RNTI (except during random access).

 When the format N1 CRC is scrambled with a RA-RNTI or a G-RNTI, then the following fields among the fields above are reserved for RA-RNTI and not present for G-RNTI: